Moon Over Modernism LA

 Architect

 John Lautner was one the most important architects to ever grace California with his brilliant, bold designs.
 After studying with the famous Frank Lloyd Wright, Lautner worked for Wright on buildings including the Johnson Wax Building and the Sturges and Oboler houses.
 Lautner went on his own in the 1950's.
 Known for his houses, Lautner was also well-known for Googie design, distinctive for its expansive glass walls, arresting form, and exuberant signage oriented to automobiles.
-Googie became a fixture in 1950s America but was regularly ridiculed by the architectural community.
-Lautner's reputation suffered.
-Following some lean years, he rose again in the 1960s with the Chemosphere House in LA and the Arthur Elrod and Bob Hope houses in Palm Springs.
-Upon his death, brilliant Lautner protégé Helena Arahuete took over the firm.
-He has been the subject of several documentaries, including Infinite Space.
-See all his houses here.
+Following some lean years, he rose again in the 1960s with the Chemosphere House (which you can see up the hill) and the Arthur Elrod and Bob Hope houses in Palm Springs.
+Upon his death in 1994, brilliant protégé Helena Arahuete took over the firm.
+Lautner has been the subject of several documentaries, including Infinite Space.
+See all his houses..

 The Fine Print

-You agree to these terms and conditions by clicking BUY NOW and paying.
+You agree to these terms and conditions by paying.

 Physical tickets are not issued; your name will be on a list at each event's registration.

-COVID: Masks are optional.
-Do not attend any event if you have symptoms within the last 7 days before the event or have been exposed to someone with COVID within the last 7 days before the event.
+COVID masks are optional.
+Do not attend any event if you have symptoms within the last 5 days before the event.

-No tobacco use, weapons, or outside food and drink allowed in the houses or grounds.
+No tobacco use, weapons, or outside food and drink allowed on the grounds of either house.

 Take all the photos you want, non-commercial use only.
 30 years ago, we would say "bring a lot of film."